 Absolem: Yes, you ought, stupid girl.

-(The scene takes a turn here as the characters in the story show what Alice it is she is to become: their heroine and savior from the Jabberwocky.)
+(The scene takes a turn here as the other characters show what Alice it is she who is to become their heroine and savior from the fierce beast called the Jabberwocky.)

 The White Rabbit to Absolem: Is she the right Alice?